jerrywn121/convex_clustering/README.md

 - Newton-CG

 ### Derivation of Gradient and Hessian
 The AGM requires the calculation of the gradient of the objective function, while Newton-CG requires Hessian.
-The detailed derivation is lengthy and thus only included in
+The detailed mathematical derivation is lengthy and thus only included in **grad_hess_derivation.pdf**.
+And the Numpy implementation is included in **huber_obj.py**.

-###
+### Other Functionalities
+We also write a **cluster** function in the **utils.py** that uses graph and DFS to find clusters